marlester-dev/twilightforest-unofficial/src/generated/README.txt

 Basically: src/main/resources = hand-edited, src/generated/resources = `runData`-generated.

-FIXME: fix broken datagen runs
+FIXME: fix errors at the end of datagen runs on fabric (these errors don't effect the generation of sources, but are